Welcome to Where It's Soft.

 This practice is here to help with that.

-A way to stay with yourself gently,
+A way to stay with yourself gently without making things harder for your body.

-We'll move into a simple breathing practice.
+In a moment we'll move into a simple breathing practice.

-With a slightly longer exhale than inhale.
+We'll be using a steady counted rhythm with a slightly longer exhale than inhale.

 This kind of breathing gives your system something predictable to rest into.

-It can help take the edge off that feeling of being on high alert,
+It can help take that edge off that feeling of being on high alert and gently signal to your body that it's safe to start settling.

 The counting also gives your mind somewhere to land,